 As Joe the IT Guy said in his recent HDI blog on selecting a new IT service management (ITSM) tool –“Selecting any new technology is a serious matter.”
-In particular, there’s little fun to be had with the request for proposal (RFP) process, for all the involved parties.
+In particular, with ITSM tool selection, there’s little fun to be had with the request for proposal (RFP) process, for all the involved parties.
 And, having been involved with RFPs on both sides of the seller-buyer divide, I can tell you that RFPs are never fun, but even more worryingly, they can also be dangerous.

 You might be thinking “Dangerous?
 Really?”
 So consider one of my favorite, and most oft-used, ITSM tool selection statements – “If you ask the wrong questions then you’ll get the wrong answer.”
 In my opinion, we continue to see a never-ending series of “wrong answers,” i.e. less than successful ITSM tool implementations, that has industry analysts stating that ITSM tools are, on average, replaced every “n” years (where n is usually between 3-5 years depending on the analyst firm).

 Many will blame this ITSM tool replacement cycle on the technology implementation process or the fact that key people and process issues weren’t addressed when moving from the old tool to the new one.
 These people are not wrong.
 However, more blame needs to attributed to the tool itself – not that the new tool is imperfect but the fact that the tool might not have been the best option for the procuring organization.
 The wrong questions were asked and the company received the wrong answer.

 Joe’s blog touches on this, with Joe stating: “Be clear about which ITSM tool requirements are ‘must haves’ and those that are merely ‘nice to haves’.”
 But there can be many other bad decisions made between the creation of business requirements and the eventual ITSM tool selection; with the RFP process a platform for many of them.